dwave-examples/hybrid-computing-notebook/README.md

 provides an overview of, and motivation for, hybrid computing.

-D-Wave's [Leap quantum cloud service](https://cloud.dwavesys.com/leap) provides cloud-based hybrid solvers you can submit arbitrary BQMs to.
+D-Wave's [Leap quantum cloud service](https://cloud.dwavesys.com/leap) provides cloud-based hybrid solvers you can submit arbitrary quadratic models to.
 These solvers, which implement state-of-the-art classical algorithms together with intelligent allocation of the quantum processing unit (QPU) to parts of the problem where it benefits most, are designed to accommodate even very large problems.
 Leap's solvers can relieve you of the burden of any current and future development and optimization of hybrid algorithms that best solve your problem.

 [*dwave-hybrid*](https://docs.ocean.dwavesys.com/en/stable/docs_hybrid/sdk_index.html)
 provides you with a Python framework for building a variety of flexible hybrid